Kulturnilpferd/BeardleysDiabloOrbsVanilla/README.md

 this is a backported Diablo like UI for World of Warcraft 1.12.1 (Vanilla)

 Hints:
  - Missing an actionbar?
-Enable all actionbars in the Interface Settings
+Enable all actionbars in the Interface Settings (ESC -> Interface)

  - UI too Big/Small?
 Change the scaling open "BeardleysDiabloOrbsVanilla.lua" and change the first Variable "Scalefactor"